How to Build a Profitable Second-Hand Clothing App Like ThredUp in 2025

 People wishing to purchase and sell clothing online use Facebook Marketplace.
 They generally serve locals, although they ship nationally.
 Facebook Marketplace is a simple method to have your clothing noticed by people.
 There’s a 5% shipping cost.

-Cost to Develop An App Like thredUP
+Cost To Develop An App Like ThredUP

 We can estimate the cost to develop shopping app like thredUP.
 The price depends on a variety of criteria, such as the amount of features, the development company’s rates, and if the project will be produced from scratch.